ignaciomarvinjohn/uet4rec/README.md

 # Training

-All variables and hyperparameters are defined in the **config** dictionary inside train.py for convenience.
+For convenience, all variables and hyperparameters are defined in the **config** dictionary inside train.py.

 Just run the train.py, and you're ready to go.